You and I Are Polar Opposites: Characters

+Nishi's best friend who is in the same class as her.
+She has a habit of sucking in her lips to keep herself from smiling.
+Despite being kind to her friends, and viewed as incredibly beautiful by Suzuki, Honda has a general disdain towards people she has not met or who get on her nerves.
+She and Yamada were in the same class the previous year, and thus helps facilitate his and Nishi's relationship.

 Media

 Manga

-Written and illustrated by Kōcha Agasawa, You and I Are Polar Opposites was initially a one-shot published on Shueisha's Shōnen Jump+ service on January 7, 2021.
+Written and illustrated by Kōcha Agasawa, You and I Are Polar Opposites was initially a one-shot published on Shueisha's Shōnen Jump+ app and website on January 7, 2021.
 It was serialized in the same website from May 2, 2022, to November 25, 2024.
 Eight tankōbon volumes were published from July 2022 to March 2025.

-In June 2022, Shueisha began releasing the series in English on its Manga Plus website and app.
+In June 2022, Shueisha began releasing the series in English on its Manga Plus platform.
 In October 2023, Viz Media announced that it licensed the series for English publication.